Canals of Scotland

 Both canals were closed in the 1960’s until Lottery funding was obtained to fund their restoration, completed in 2001, and the construction of the Falkirk Wheel, which opened a year later.
 This magnificent structure, which replaces a flight of 11 locks, moves boats between the two canals in two giant gondolas, raising or lowering them 25 metres.

-- Glide along the Forth & Clyde to visit Glasgow – it’s a peaceful nine-hour cruise along the Forth & Clyde Canal to the City of Glasgow, perfect for a three or four-night short break.
-This scenic route travels 22 miles, through five locks.
-You’ll pass through Auchinstarry, the River Kelvin Valley with magnificent views of the Campsie Fells above, and the town of Kirkintillock.
-There are moorings at Applecross Street Basin, with access to Glasgow’s wealth of museums, galleries and cultural centres.
-This includes the Hunterian Museum, home to one of Scotland’s finest collections.
+From Falkirk, it’s a peaceful nine-hour cruise along the Forth & Clyde Canal to the City of Glasgow – perfect for a three or four-night short break.
+You’ll travel 22 miles and will pass through four locks.
+There are also four bridges that must be prebooked to be opened.
+This scenic route passes through Auchinstarry, the River Kelvin Valley with magnificent views of the Campsie Fells above.
+And the town of Kirkintillock.
+There are moorings at Applecross Street Basin, with access to Glasgow’s wealth of cultural centres, including the Hunterian Museum.

-- Navigate to Bowling & back – on a week’s break from Falkirk, you can cruise along the Forth & Clyde Canal, following the Clyde Estuary all the way down to the old ship building village of Bowling in West Dunbartonshire.
+On a 10-day or two week break from Falkirk, you can cruise the Forth & Clyde Canal, following the Clyde Estuary all the way down to the old ship building village of Bowling in West Dunbartonshire.
 The route has a rich mix of industry old and new, as well as stunning views of the Clyde and relics of the ship building era.
 Along the way, you’ll pass through Auchinstarry, the site of a Roman fort, and Kirkintilloch, which dates back to the 13th century.
 The journey to Bowling and back travels 58 miles, passing through 48 locks and takes around 32 cruising hours.
+The journey from Lock 27 to Bowling Sea Lock must be booked in advanced and must be completed in one go.
+This takes eight hours.
+And you need to book it coming back as well.